henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

 - Keep in mind that existing descriptions are likely to be correct and validate but could potentially use improvements.
 Use them as reference.

 ### Context for description generation
-- This repository contains Power BI reports for COMPANY X
+- This repository contains Power BI reports for Company NiceBikes.
 - COMPANY X sells different kinds of bycicles across multiple countrie and channels.
 - COMPANY X sells to different segments of business, like Midmarket and Government